iLearning Recorded Webinar

 Upon completion of the entire program, achieving a score of 80% on the post-test, and submission of required documentation, participants will be granted 1 contact hour.
 No partial credit will be granted.

 Provider approved by the California Board of Registered Nursing, Provider Number 08747, the District of Columbia Board of Nursing, Provider Number 50-574, the Florida Board of Registered Nursing, Provider Number 50-574 and the Georgia Board of Nursing, Provider Number 50-574.

 It is the responsibility of the licensee to verify acceptance of contact hours for relicensure.

-ABCGN: According to the criteria of the American Board of Certification for Gastroenterology Nurses, the approved hours in this activity are are considered GI Specific (Category 5) for the purpose of recertification by contact hours through the ABCGN.
+According to the criteria of the American Board of Certification for Gastroenterology Nurses (ABCGN), 1 hour earned in this activity are considered GI Specific for the purpose of recertification by contact hours through the ABCGN.

-CBSPD: This program has been pre-approved by the Certification Board for Sterile Processing and Distribution for 1.0 contact hour.
+This program has been pre-approved by the Certification Board for Sterile Processing and Distribution (CBSPD) for 1 hour.

-IAHCSMM: This program has been approved by the International Association of Healthcare Central Service Materiel Management for 1.0 contact hour.
+This program has been approved by the International Association of Healthcare Central Service Material Management (IAHCSMM) for 1 hour.

 - Successful completion: Participants will read the module, then register online, achieve a score of 80% on the post-test and submit required documentation.
 An active printer connection is required to print the certificate of completion.

 - Conflict of interest: Planners disclose no conflict of interest.
 The author is a consultant working independently to provide nursing education in endoscopy and infection prevention.
 As a paid consultant, the author has declared affiliations that could be perceived as posing a potential conflict of interest.
 In the interest of quality CNE, the author has signed a statement agreeing to present information fairly and without bias.